 Multiple doctors have been dying in strange ways.
 Bats maul one doctor, and another has his head crushed by a constricting frog headpiece at a masked ball.
 Inspector Trout (Peter Jeffrey) struggles to find an answer, but a lead appears when the police discover that all of the murdered doctors have worked with a Dr. Vesalius (Joseph Cotten).
-After finding Vesalius, the police discover that all of the doctors worked with him together on one case: the failed surgery to try and save the life of a Victoria Phibes (Caroline Munro).
+After finding Vesalius, the police discover that all of the doctors worked with him on one case: the failed surgery to try and save the life of a Victoria Phibes (Caroline Munro).
 As the deaths mount – mimicking the ten plagues of Egypt – Trout and Vesalius speculate that the late Dr. Anton Phibes (Vincent Price) might still be alive…and out to avenge his wife’s death…

 The Abominable Dr. Phibes is a very entertaining horror.
 It succeeds because it embraces its own eccentricities and fleshes them out with dark comedy.
-We revel in the gruesome delight of seeing how Phibes appropriates the seven plagues of Egypt, the dark humour letting us in the on the joke and freeing us from the moral obligation of finding him monstrous.
+We revel in the gruesome delight of seeing how Phibes appropriates the ten plagues of Egypt, the dark humour letting us in the on the joke and freeing us from the moral obligation of finding him monstrous.

 But it isn’t just the comedy that allows us to do this.
 Vincent Price’s performance as Anton Phibes is one he injects with genuine pathos.
 Hardly saying a word, so much is communicated through Price’s piercing blue eyes, and Price extracts a great deal of sympathy from the audience – despite his grotesque endeavours.
 His eyes alone carry a great sadness that eats away at you.
 You might not condone sending a plague of locusts to eat someone alive, but you certainly find yourself thinking what you’d do if you lost the person you care most about.
 There is a part of oneself that can’t help but feel for Phibes – and that’s a testament to Vincent Price.

 Price uses his face wonderfully.
 Anton Phibes’ face, or at least what we think is his face, is not what it seems.
-Complimented by the unsettlingly waxy makeup, Price’s calculated facial movements genuinely sell the idea that we’re looking at someone speaking behind a crude imitation of a face.
+Complemented by the unsettlingly waxy makeup, Price’s calculated facial movements genuinely sell the idea that we’re looking at someone speaking behind a crude imitation of a face.
 When Phibes speaks, we’re treated to Price’s iconic voice delivered in a staccato manner and projected through a gramophone.
 These elements combine to construct a mystery of a man, building up what we think Phibes must really look like if he’s forced to speak and move as he does.